Always wanted to try archery but not sure where to start.

 We are an independent retailer so we can advise and recommend as well as highlight the pros and cons of different manufacturer’s equipment in relation to your requirements, so you can select the kit you will be most happy with.

-Before leaving one of our Pro Shops with all your equipment, we will have made sure that it is all set up correctly and that you understand how to put it all together.
+Before leaving our Pro Shop with all your equipment, we will have made sure that it is all set up correctly and that you understand how to put it all together.

 First time round I am sure that your club coach will want to check it all over, but our service will save them having to set aside time to set it up correctly (tiller, bracing height, limb alignment, centre shot arrow spine for example) another reason why it is not really a good idea to buy your first bow and arrows off the Internet because for all the reasons mentioned above the chances of getting suitable equipment are quite difficult and confusing.
 It is true that clicking the “buy now” button will save you a few £’s but what price do you put on having an experienced fully trained archer help you select the right equipment for you and let you try before you buy.